 Testing

-When testing with a real database, one important problem needs to be solved - ensuring data isolation between tests.
+When testing with a real database, one important problem needs to be solved: ensuring data isolation between tests.
+There are two approaches:

-The test has its own session that it uses to prepare data and verify results after execution.
+1. Separate sessions: The test uses its own session that prepares data and verifies results after execution.
 The application also has its own session.
-Data isolation is achieved by clearing all tables at the end of each test (and once before running all tests).

-1. Shared session and transaction The test and the application share the same session and transaction.
-Data isolation is achieved by rolling back the transaction at the end of the test.
+2. Shared session and transaction: The test and the application share the same session and transaction.

 In my projects, I use both approaches at the same time: